dmd-program/dmd-100-fa18/projects/ritual/ritual_project.md

 ## Requirements

 * Develop an interactive mockup for an app that supports a ritual using prescribed software.
 * Keep the mockup "low fidelity".
 You may develop a logo and branding, but do not spend significant time on developing graphics.
 It should feel like a paper prototype.
 No prior software skills are necessary, though you may already be familiar with software design tools.
-If you insist on using software like Photoshop, xD, Sketch, or Figma, keep the protoype as wireframes.
-Do not make aesthetic decisions like color and typography.
+If you insist on using software like Photoshop, xD, Sketch, or Figma, create only black and white wireframes.
+Do not make aesthetic decisions like color and typography for this project.
 * Avoid developing calendars and todo apps.
 Seek creative and clever solutions to solve the project.